 Lastly, out of all the surveyed companies in India, only 37% have projected a positive revenue outlook going forward in the next 12 months.

-However, that being said, as mentioned earlier, recruitment is yet to show any drastic improvements as only 10% of Indian organisations who took part in the study reported plans of adding new headcount compared to 14% in the last quarter.
+However, that being said, as mentioned earlier, recruitment is yet to show any drastic improvements as only 10% of Indian organizations who took part in the study reported plans of adding new headcount compared to 14% in the last quarter.